Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-what-is-new-angular-7.md

 The implementation work has just started this week, so this is also far from being done.

-I gave Ivy a few shots lately but it is definitely not yet ready for prime time.
+I gave Ivy a few shots lately but it is definitely not ready for prime time yet.
 Internally at Google, the Angular team needs to migrate the huge number of projects they have to gather feedback and fix issues.
 So it will take a few more months.